Building Blocks 2018

 The Wales report includes the key findings from across the country and provides a valuable insight into the sector in Wales.
 A further report, specifically around the Childcare Offer for Wales will be produced and published in early Autumn.

 Building Blocks Wales: Key Findings

-We have made a series of recommendations which you can read in the report, outlining the key points to be considered- at a national and local level- by all those working with the sector.
+We have made a series of recommendations which you can read in the report in English and Welsh, outlining the key points to be considered- at a national and local level- by all those working with the sector.
 This will ensure positive outcomes for the substantial public investment in the sector, and ensure access to high quality childcare and early education in Wales that meets the needs of children and their families.